Unlocking Youthful Vitality: The Power of NAD+ Therapy Combined with 5-Amino-1MQ for Anti-Aging

 These insights underscore the combo's power for cellular rejuvenation, with calls for more human trials to confirm benefits.

-Combining them, NAD+ therapy restores levels while 5-Amino-1MQ prevents rapid depletion, enhancing longevity for those over 40.[39][40][41][44]
+Combining them, NAD+ therapy restores levels while 5-Amino-1MQ prevents rapid depletion, enhancing longevity for those over 40.[7][36][37][38]
 This synergy addresses both supply and conservation, leading to amplified effects on energy metabolism.
+In preclinical data, the pair improves adipocyte NAD+ by inhibiting NNMT, resulting in better fat metabolism and reduced obesity.[8][3]
+For anti-aging, this translates to improved tissue resilience and reduced senescence.
+This dual approach supports energy, repair, inflammation, and metabolism more consistently, potentially delaying age-related decline.

-NAD+ therapy aids mitochondrial health, energy, cognition, and inflammation.[20][23][26]
+While large human trials are pending, preclinical and mechanistic evidence is strong.
+NAD+ therapy aids mitochondrial health, energy, cognition, and inflammation.[20][33][39]
 IV forms provide rapid boosts, with studies showing safety and efficacy in fatigue reduction.

-5-Amino-1MQ reduces NNMT, improving NAD+ retention, metabolism, and fat reduction in models.[11][12]
+5-Amino-1MQ reduces NNMT, improving NAD+ retention, metabolism, and fat reduction in models.[4][5]
 Mouse studies demonstrate obesity reversal and muscle enhancement.
+The synergy preserves NAD+ for better cellular outcomes.[7][36]
+Emerging data suggests benefits in regenerative medicine, where NAD+ regulates aging pathways.[2]

 At HyperCharge Health, we observe positive results, though more research is needed.
 Potential risks include mild side effects like nausea from NAD+ infusions, but overall profiles are favorable.[40]